rampatra/JavaNotes/_posts/2015-05-14-variables-and-literals.md

 ### Literal Values for All Primitive Types

-A __primitive literal__ is merely a source code representation of the primitive data types—in other words, an integer, floating-point number, boolean, or character that you type in while writing code.
+A __primitive literal__ is merely a source code representation of the primitive data types, in other words, an integer, floating-point number, boolean, or character etc. that you type in while writing code.
 The following are examples of primitive literals:

 {% highlight java %}
+127          // byte literal
+376          // short literal
+4290         // int literal
+58L          // long literal
+2546.343f    // float literal
+2546789.343  // double literal
 'b'          // char literal
-42           // int literal
 false        // boolean literal
-2546789.343  // double literal
 {% endhighlight %}

-**Integer Literal**
+####Integer Literals

 There are four ways to represent integer numbers in the Java language: decimal (base 10), octal (base 8), hexadecimal (base 16), and from Java 7, binary (base 2).